 Credited with the first circumnavigation of the earth, Magellan and his crew were true explorers, absolutely fearless!
-Unfortunately Magellan died at sea, but many landmarks were named in his memory, such as the Straight of Magellan.
+Unfortunately, Magellan died at sea, but many landmarks were named in his memory, such as the Strait of Magellan.

-By building a handmade raft and sailing from South America to French Polynesian Islands in the mid twentieth century, Heyerdahl proved that it was possible that first settlers on the South Pacific islands were originally from South America.
+By building a handmade raft and sailing from South America to French Polynesian Islands in the mid-twentieth century, Heyerdahl proved that it was possible that the first settlers on the South Pacific islands were originally from South America.